 Upon our emergence from bankruptcy, we adopted fresh start accounting.
 In accordance with GAAP, the audited consolidated financial statements present the results of operations and the sources and uses of cash for (i) the eleven months ended November 30, 2009 of the Predecessor and (ii) the one month ended December 31, 2009 of the Successor.
 However, for purposes of summary consolidated financial data in this prospectus supplement, we have combined the current year results of operations and sources and uses of cash for the Predecessor and the Successor.
-The results of operations and sources and uses of cash of the Predecessor and Successor are not comparable due to the change in basis resulting from the emergence from bankruptcy.
+The results of operations and sources and uses of cash for the current year results of operations and sources and uses of cash for the Predecessor and the Successor.
+The results of operations and sources and uses of cash of the Predecessor and the Successor are not comparable due to the change in basis resulting from the emergence from bankruptcy.